xuri/aurora/README.md

 - You can view jobs in ready/delayed/buried states in every tube
 - You can add/kick/delete jobs in every tube
 - You can select multiple tubes by regExp and clear them
+- You can set statistics overview graph for every tube
 - You can move jobs between tubes
 - Ability to Pause tubes
 - Search jobs data field